Effective date: 14 May 2019

 How long we keep information

-There may be links on our Site to third party websites which Forbidden has no control over.
-Forbidden accepts no responsibility or liability for any third party practices on third party websites.
-Forbidden advises you to carefully read third party privacy statements prior to the use of any third party website.
+There may be links on our Site to third party websites which Blackbird has no control over.
+Blackbird accepts no responsibility or liability for any third party practices on third party websites.
+Blackbird advises you to carefully read third party privacy statements prior to the use of any third party website.

 Information access rights